tu6619/sustainability-hackathon/README.md

 * start a pipeline of digital products

 ## Advanced preparation
-* Ideas are solicited from the organisation about about what problems they want to solve.
+* Ideas are solicited from the organisation about what problems they want to solve.
 * A theme for the hackathon is decided.
 * Around 5-7 different projects are decided.